Russia attacks Ukraine: What you need to know

 Putin accused the U.S. and its allies of ignoring Russia's demands to block Ukraine from ever joining NATO and offer Moscow security guarantees.

-World leaders decried the start of an invasion that could cause massive casualties, topple Ukraine's democratically elected government and threaten the post-Cold War balance.
+World leaders decried an invasion that could cause massive casualties, topple Ukraine's democratically elected government and threaten the post-Cold War balance.

 NATO Secretary General Jens Stoltenberg called Russia's attack "a brutal act of war" and said Moscow had shattered peace on the European continent.